HorizenOfficial/horizen-academy-v2/docs/fundamentals/web3.md

 Platform-grade censorship resistance refers to the ability for developers and creators to launch applications or publish information that cannot be censored by any platform.

 This is a direct response to the wave of censorship that we have seen on big tech platforms such as _Facebook_ and _Twitter_ in recent years.
-Networks like _Ethreum_ are designed to achieve platform-grade censorship resistance.
+Networks like _Ethereum_ are designed to achieve platform-grade censorship resistance.

 **Ethereum** is a decentralized network for developers to launch decentralized applications or DApps on the blockchain using [smart contract technology](defi/smart-contracts.md).